 Grapes: 53% Pinot Noir, 45% Chardonnay, 2% Pinot Meunier Price: £44.99

-Great rounded palate with rich citrus acidity and creamy fruity summer berry pudding.
+There's a great rounded palate with rich citrus acidity and creamy summer berry pudding.

-Excellent length with fruity tangy finish.
-Very full for a rose with the smooth elegance you would expect from Nyetimber.
+It has excellent length with a fruity tangy finish – very full for a rose with the smooth elegance you would expect from Nyetimber.

 Grapes: Chardonnay Price: £39.99

 I'm not a regular Demi-Sec drinker, but this was a really pleasant surprise.

 Whilst sweeter on the palate this also retained excellent structure with beautiful layers of honeyed fruits – lemon and peach.
 The Chardonnay grape has left its recognisable stamp.
 There is malolactic fermentation with the aim of retaining acidity to balance the extra dosage.